 This variable is only available in MAP.

-Mean complexin protein density is based on complexin-I and complexin-II protein densities, determined by immunoassay at the Honer Lab at the University of British Columbia (Vancouver BC, Canada).
-Monoclonal antibodies (see below) are used to quanitfy complexin-I and complexin-II immunodensities from frozen samples of gray matter in 6 cortical regions.
+Mean Soluble N-ethylmaleimide-sensitive factor Attachment protein Receptor (SNARE) protein density is based on syntaxin-1, vesicle-associated membrane protein (VAMP), and synaptosomal-associated protein 25 (SNAP-25) densities, determined in the Honer Lab at the University of British Columbia (Vancouver BC, Canada).
+Immunodensities for each protein are quantified from frozen samples of gray matter in 6 cortical regions.

 For each protein, values are expressed in log10 units, the mean is determined for each participant across the 6 brain regions, and a z-score is calculated across all participants.
 Since reported values are inversely proportional to protein levels, scores are multiplied by negative 1 to make results directly related to the amount of target antigen.
-The mean complexin density is the average of the complexin-I and complexin-II densities.
-Higher values indicate greater complexin density.
+The mean SNARE protein density is the average of the syntaxin-1, VAMP, and SNAP-25 densities.
+Higher values indicate greater SNARE protein concentrations.